Ranger

 In combat, the animal companion shares your initiative count and you take your turns simultaneously.
 As an action on its turn, the animal companion can use one of its attacks.
 The animal companion can also use one of these attacks as a reaction on its own when another creature provokes an opportunity attack.
 In addition, the animal companion can use an action to dash, dodge, disengage or help.
 The DM may allow the animal companion to take other actions that make sense, such as action required to interact with certain objects.

 You can obtain a new animal companion by spending 8 hours meditating and contacting a great beast spirit.
 If your animal companion dies, you cannot obtain a new companion in this way before 1 week has passed.
-You can at any time spend one hour bonding with a beast that can see and hear you that isn’t hostile to you instead (the DM should use any of the great beast templates to represent this animal companion).
+You can at any time replace or obtain a new animal companion by spending one hour bonding with a beast that can see and hear you that isn’t hostile to you (the DM should use any of the great beast templates to represent this animal companion).
+You cannot have more than one animal companion at any one time.

 Primal Companion